Druky1/GPT-Summarizer/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more information.

 Contact
-For any questions or inquiries, please reach out to me at saunakghosh710@example.com.
+For any questions or inquiries, please reach out to me at official.spatra@gmail.com

-Follow me on LinkedIn: saunakghosh
+Follow me on LinkedIn: https://www.linkedin.com/in/soumik-patra/

 Enjoy the power of Website Summarizer!
 Make browsing the web more efficient and productive.
 Generate concise summaries for any website in just a few clicks!